Once the prepping bug hits, it is easy to want to go for it. You know what I mean: Let’s do it and let’s do it all Right Now!

 But wait.
 I am getting ahead of myself as I present Getting Prepared Month 4 of 12 from 12 Months of Prepping, One Month at a Time.

 The months seem to be flying by.
 And as each month passes, I feel a sense of relief that that except for a short burst of extreme winter weather, my household has not had to dig into our emergency supplies for sustenance.
 On the other hand, some unexpected personal emergencies have come up and with them, a renewed focus on being prepared not only for the big events in life but also the smaller events that can turn your world upside down.
 More about that on the Sunday Potpourri.

 What are we doing in month five of 12 Months of Prepping, One Month at a Time?

 As the cold months of winter start to abate, it is easy to turn our thoughts away from preparedness and instead to the springtime pursuits of gardening or simply getting outside and playing in the sunshine.
 Perhaps you have a bicycle that has become dusty during the colder periods, or walking shoes that have been sitting idle in the closet.
 Before I move on to the specific tasks and goals for month six, I want to remind you that all of these outdoor pursuits are indeed a part of your preparedness journey.

-We have now passed the half way point and are entering month seven of preparedness.
-By now you should be feeling secure in the knowledge that you are ready to beat the odds should a natural disaster or crisis appear in your area . . . . .
+We have now passed the half way point and are entering month seven of getting prepared one month at a time.
+By now you should be feeling secure in the knowledge that you are ready to beat the odds should a natural disaster or crisis appear in your area.